MineStarC/Launcher-MineStar/README.md

 # Community Minecraft Launcher

-Custom Minecraft launcher developed in Python for a private gaming community.
+Custom Minecraft launcher developed in Python for a private Minecraft community.

 ## Purpose

-This launcher is designed to be used by members of a private Minecraft server community, including content creators and streamers.
+This launcher is designed for a private gaming community (approximately 20–50 users, including content creators and streamers).

-Its purpose is to simplify login and launching Minecraft Java Edition with pre-configured settings, ensuring a consistent experience for all community members.
+It allows users to log in with their Microsoft account and launch Minecraft Java Edition with pre-configured Forge modpacks.

+The launcher simplifies installation, updates, and configuration of required mods to ensure all community members use the correct versions.

 ## Features

-- Microsoft account login support
+- Microsoft account authentication
+- Automatic installation of Forge
+- Pre-configured modpack support
+- One-click modpack updates
-- Custom launcher interface
+- Custom graphical launcher interface
-- Pre-configured game settings
-- Simplified access to community server

 ## Distribution

-This launcher is intended for controlled distribution only to members of a specific private community server.
+This launcher is distributed only to members of a private community server.

 ## Technology

 - Python
 - minecraft_launcher_lib
 - CustomTkinter
+- Minecraft Forge